 As our population continues to grow, more people are ending up working past the age of 65.
-Whether it’s a need for savings, to continue staying busy, or other reasons the fact is the number is growing.
-According to the U.S Bureau, by 2026, the share of people ages 65 to 74 in the workforce is projected to reach 30.2%.
-To put this number in perspective in 1996 the number was around 17.5%.
+Whether it’s a need for savings, to continue staying busy, or other reasons, the fact is the number is growing.
+According to the U.S Bureau of Labor Statistics, by 2026, the share of people ages 65 to 74 in the workforce is projected to reach 30.2%.
+To put this number in perspective, in 1996 the number was around 17.5%.
 With this percentile growing, what should seniors aging into Medicare do?

 Your Medicare eligibility starts at 65.
-The sooner you apply the easier it is to avoid premium surcharges.
+The sooner you apply, the easier it is to avoid premium surcharges.
 This might seem odd for someone who might be working, but those in this category get some slack.
-If you don’t sign up in the seven-month window, you risk a 10% surcharge on Medicare part b premiums for every year you go without coverage.
-Workers who have coverage under a group health plan don’t have to worry about enrolling in Medicare as soon as you turn 65.
-If this applies to you, once you leave your job or your employer stops offering coverage, you receive a special eigh month period to sign up for Medicare called a SEP.
-Special Enrollment Period is time outside the yearly Open Enrollment Period when you can sign up for health insurance.
+If you don’t sign up in the seven-month window surrounding your 65th birthday, you risk a 10% surcharge on Medicare part B premiums for every year you go without coverage.
+However, workers who have coverage under a group health plan don’t have to worry about enrolling in Medicare as soon as they turn 65.
+If this applies to you, once you leave your job or your employer stops offering coverage, you receive a special eight-month period to sign up for Medicare called a Special Enrollment Period, or SEP.
+A Special Enrollment Period is time outside the yearly Open Enrollment Period in which you can sign up for health insurance.

 You Might Still Consider Medicare If…

-If you sign up during the eight-month window you won’t have to worry about the surcharges.
-It is important to point out you still have to be employed by the person providing coverage in order to receive this benefit.
-This being said signing up for a plan at 65 isn’t all that bad of an idea.
-Is your current plan subsidized a little or a lot?
-Is what your paying for group coverage worth it?
-How do your benefits look compared to if you were on a medicare plan?
+Even if you have group health insurance under your employer, it can still be a good idea to sign up for Medicare right at 65.
+Is your current plan subsidized?
+Is what you’re paying for group coverage worth it?
+How do your benefits look compared to if you were on a Medicare plan?
 These are all good questions to ask yourself when deciding on if you should go ahead and get a Medicare plan at age 65.

 Since insurance is oftentimes overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions so submit a comment below!